Article by John Miller

 - Sudden onset of pain and severe swelling.

-- Impaired function eg can't walk or run.
+- Impaired function eg can't walk, run or weight-bear.

 Common Ligament Injuries